skypjack/entt/docs/md/core.md

 >;
 ```

-Perhaps a bit ugly to see in a codebase but it gets the job done at least.
+Perhaps a bit ugly to see in a codebase, but it gets the job done at least.

 ## Runtime generator